 For Manifest format, select S3 inventory report or CSV as your file format.

-For Path to manifest object, enter the S3 path to the manifest file (for example, s3://awsexamplebucket/manifest.csv).
+For Path to manifest object, enter the S3 path to the manifest file.
+(For example, the S3 path looks like this: "s3://awsexamplebucket/manifest.csv".)

 6. Choose Next.

 For Operation, select Restore.